 Here is an example of what the review feed will look like:

 The site allows hoteliers the opportunity to be quickly notified of new reviews and to take appropriate action.
 Users can control what is viewed on each stream (column) and add more or fewer streams depending on their preferences.
 Streams can be customized to display rating, review site, location, and status.
 ‘Status’ is a great tool that allows hoteliers to assign a special status to a review to keep track on the follow-up.

 (Note: list of directories displayed is not a comprehensive list of all the sites Reputology monitors)

 Even hotels with multiple locations can easily keep track of online reviews for all properties.
 The Red Roof Inn currently monitors all 350 locations using Reputology.

 So why is it important to manage your online reputation?

 First and foremost, monitoring reviews can help improve operations.
-If a guest leaves a negative review about your hotel, you still have a chance to make it right and change their opinion with carefully a crafted management response and by looking into the situation.
-In addition, hoteliers will find out first-hand from guests what improvements could be made to improve the guest experience.
+If a guest leaves a negative review of your hotel, you still have a chance to make it right.
+You can change their opinion with a carefully crafted management response and by looking into the situation.
+Also, hoteliers will find out first-hand from guests what improvements could be made to improve the guest experience.

-Online reviews also effect hotels from a Social Search Optimization (SSO) and a sales standpoint.
+Online reviews also affect hotels from Social Search Optimization (SSO) and a sales standpoint.
 A study conducted by Harvard found that reviews can have an impact on sales by as much as 9%.
-A second, more recent study by Digital Marketing Works (DMW) also found that reviews play a large role in Google’s search rank and other areas such as the Google Carousel.
+A second, more recent study by Digital Marketing Works (DMW) also found that reviews play a significant role in Google’s search rank.

-Whatever your strategy, managing your hotel’s online reputation is important for both the guest and the hotel.
+Whatever your strategy, managing your hotel’s online reputation is essential for both the guest and the hotel.